BlakeDC/MobilePortfolio/src/index.md

 # Welcome to Blakes Awesome Website!

-Welcome to our website!
-We're thrilled to have you here.
-Explore our content, learn more about us, and discover the exciting projects we're working on.
-Whether you're looking for information on fascinating animals, exploring the world of programming, or just browsing, we've got something for everyone.

-Feel free to navigate through the pages and dive into the rich content we have prepared for you.
-Enjoy your stay!
+Hi I’m Blake Munro and I’m thrilled to welcome you to my website.
+This website is a reflection of my passions and projects.
+Whether you're here to explore the world of programming, or simply learn more about me and my journey, I’ve got something for everyone to enjoy.

+Feel free to explore everything my site has to offer.
+You’ll find exciting content that I’ve carefully prepared, whether it’s showcasing my academic projects or highlighting exciting developments in my world.
+I hope you enjoy your visit as much as I enjoyed creating this website!

 ---

-## About Us
+## About Me

-We are a team of 1 passionate individual dedicated to providing insightful content, from educational programming projects to fun facts about animals.
-Our mission is to create a platform where learning and exploration come together in an engaging and interactive way.
+I’m a third-year Computer Programming and Anylysis student at Durham College with a deep passion for coding, technology, and creativity.
+From developing web and mobile applications to exploring cloud computing, I’m constantly looking for ways to create impactful projects.
+Outside of programming I am a gym enthusiast, a zipline operator, and a party host.

+This website is my way of combining my technical skills with my love for learning and sharing knowledge.
+Here, you'll find insights into my projects for INFT-3101-01 - Mobile Development.
+You'll find a varierty of things from Android Studio, to MIT App Inventor, to Flutter.

+Thank you for stopping by, and I hope you enjoy exploring what I’ve built!

 ## What You’ll Find